Chadius/Torrin-TBS/docs/attacks.md

 Examples
 - Arcane Imbuement (Followup to casting a spell.
 Next strike deals bonus damage based on the spell's level.)
+- Lucky Reroll (Followup to critically missing an attack.
+Passively force a reroll.)

 ### 1 action
 These cover basic attacks.
 They usually just deal damage, although some can deal critical debuffs and controls in special circumstances.